 As above – Just Start!

-And don’t feel you need to get on the course mentioned first.
+And don’t feel you need to get on the course mentioned, or hire a PT, first.
 You can still do something in the meantime.

 Again, sticking with fitness, go for a 20min walk; climb a flight of stairs when you planned to take the lift; park at the back of the supermarket car park and walk to the door.
 All these things are you starting.
 From there you refine, tweak, take advice and build your knowledge.
 But you can always ‘start’ if you choose to.